 - Insufficiently feasible study programme: Lodge with supporting documents/statements.

-- Other special circumstances determined by the board of the institution, for example Top-level Sports or Top-level Arts;
+- Other special circumstances determined by the board of the institution, for example: Top-Level Sports or Top-Level Arts.
+In case of Top-level Sports or Top-level Arts, a decision from the UT Committee Topsports or Topculture is required.

-- Causes other than the aforementioned which, if a request for support on the part of the institution's administration was not honored, would lead to an unfairness of a predominant nature.
+- Causes other than the aforementioned which, if a request for support on the part of the institution's administration was not honored, would lead to an unfairness of a predominant nature : Lodge with supporting documents/statements.

 NOTE: You can only qualify once for each of these exceptions.

-If you are unable to meet the MoMi requirement for the current academic year due to one of the recognized justifiable grounds for study delay, you can submit the application for assessment of your circumstances to the Committee Personal Circumstances (CPO) before the 1st of August of the current academic year.
+If you are unable to meet the MoMi requirement for the current academic year due to one of the justifiable grounds for study delay, you can submit the application for assessment of your circumstances to the Committee Personal Circumstances (CPO) before the 1st of August of the current academic year.

 Your case will be dealt with confidentially.
 No data is shared unless you gave permission.
 There will be no mention on your diploma of any matters that you discuss with a study advisor, a student counselor or a student psychologist.

-Please note that gathering the necessary evidence to support your application might take some time, hence it is advised to consult a student counsellor well in advance about the evidence needed (e.g. a medical certificate).
-The evidence is stated in the application and can also be found on the website of the CPO.
+Please note that gathering the necessary evidence to support your application might take some time, hence it is advised to consult a student counsellor well in advance about the evidence needed.
+The evidence is stated above and also in the application.